JoshPattani/ReSi_Rendered-Embodiment-of-Social-Interactions/README.md

 ### 🎨 **Inspired by**

-🔹 **Neural Aesthetics**: Explore the beauty of brainwaves and biometric signals 🔹 **Human Connection**: Articulating shared experiences through physiological interaction 🔹 **Interactive Art**: Engaging audiences in a dialogue with technology and self
+🔹 **Neural Aesthetics**: Explore the beauty of brainwaves and biometric signals.
+🔹 **Human Connection**: Articulating shared experiences through physiological interaction.
+🔹 **Interactive Art**: Engaging audiences in a dialogue with technology and self.

 ---